Skip to Content

 Sustainability at Zeavola Resort

-We first heard of Zeavola Resort from Green Pearls, which is the leading source for sustainable hotels in the world.
-They are a communication and information platform for green, hand-picked and truly unique places around the world.
+We first heard of Zeavola Resort from Green Pearls, which is the leading source of sustainable hotels in the world.
+They are a communication and information platform for green, hand-picked, and truly unique places around the world.

 With ecotourism becoming somewhat of a trendy concept, lots of hotels have started promoting themselves as sustainable, where in reality all they do is not change towels every day.